 |

-JOY DEVA BAGLIO (DAY - vuh | BAH - lee - oh) is a speculative/literary fiction writer whose short fiction has appeared widely in such journals as Ploughshares, The Missouri Review, Tin House, American Short Fiction, Conjunctions, The Iowa Review, SmokeLong Quarterly, Fairy Tale Review, among others, and is forthcoming (December, 2025) in One Story.
+JOY DEVA BAGLIO (DAY - vuh | BAH - lee - oh) is a speculative-literary fiction writer whose short fiction has appeared widely in such journals as One Story, Ploughshares, The Missouri Review, Tin House, American Short Fiction, Conjunctions, The Iowa Review, SmokeLong Quarterly, Fairy Tale Review, and Apex, among others.
 Two stories have been optioned for film/TV.
 A Bread Loaf and Sewanee Scholar, other honors include residencies and fellowships from Yaddo, Ragdale, Vermont Studio Center, The Elizabeth George Foundation, The Speculative Literature Foundation, and The Kerouac Project, where she was the spring 2023 writer-in-residence living and writing in Jack Kerouac's Orlando bungalow.
-Joy holds an MFA from The New School and is the founder of the literary arts organization Pioneer Valley Writers' Workshop, a literary arts organization based in Northampton MA (and virtually).
-She is at work on a collection of short stories, three speculative-literary novels, and a screenplay and is represented by Peter Steinberg at United Talent Agency (UTA) and Sean Daily (for film/TV).
-Follow her on Bluesky, Substack, X/Twitter, Instagram, Meta/Facebook.
+Joy holds an MFA from The New School and is the founder of Pioneer Valley Writers' Workshop, a literary arts organization based in Northampton MA (and virtually).
+She is at work on a collection of short stories and three speculative-literary novels, and is represented by Peter Steinberg at United Talent Agency (UTA) and Sean Daily (for film/TV).
+Follow her on Blue Sky, Substack, Instagram, Threads, & Facebook.

 Longer bio, artist statement, & awards/honors here. |